 Overnight in Queenstown

 A free day to experience Queenstown your way.
 Take on the Kawarau Bungy, jet-boat the Shotover River, ride the gondola and luge, mountain-bike local trails, or simply enjoy a leisurely lunch in the vineyards of Gibbston Valley.
+Excursions to Milford Sound Piopiotahi, described as the 8th Wonder of the World, can be arranged.

 Day 9 – 22 April: Queenstown → Tekapo